 This online calculator computes the eigenvalues of a square matrix by solving the characteristic equation.
-The characteristic equation is the equation obtained by equating to zero the characteristic polynomial.
-Thus, this calculator first gets the characteristic equation using Characteristic polynomial calculator, then solves it analytically to obtain eigenvalues (either real or complex).
-It does so only for matrices 2x2, 3x3, and 4x4, using Solution of quadratic equation, Cubic equation and Quartic equation solution calculators.
-Thus it can find eigenvalues of a square matrix up to 4th degree.
+The characteristic equation is the equation obtained by equating the characteristic polynomial to zero.
+Thus, this calculator first gets the characteristic equation using the Characteristic polynomial calculator, then solves it analytically to obtain eigenvalues (either real or complex).
+It does so only for matrices 2x2, 3x3, and 4x4, using the Solution of quadratic equation, Cubic equation and Quartic equation solution calculators.
+Thus it can find eigenvalues of a square matrix up to the fourth degree.

-It is very unlikely that you have square matrix of higher degree in math problems, because, according to Abel–Ruffini theorem, a general polynomial equation of degree 5 or higher has no solution in radicals, thus, it can be solved only by numerical methods.
-(Note that degree of characteristic polynomial is the degree of its square matrix).
+It is very unlikely that you would have a square matrix of a higher degree in math problems, because, according to the Abel–Ruffini theorem, a general polynomial equation of degree five or higher has no solution in radicals, thus, it can be solved only by numerical methods.
+(Note that the degree of a characteristic polynomial is the degree of its square matrix).
 More theory can be found below the calculator.

-Eigenvalues are better to explain with the eigenvectors.
-Suppose we have a square matrix A. This matrix defines linear transformation, that it, if we multiply any vector by A, we get the new vector which changes direction:
+Eigenvalues are easier to explain with eigenvectors.
+Suppose we have a square matrix A. This matrix defines a linear transformation, that is, if we multiply any vector by A, we get the new vector that changes direction: